ibm-cloud-docs/hpc-spectrum-symphony/smc-schematics-config-tutorial.md

 {: #smc-generate-plan-ui}
 {: step}

-After you create your {{site.data.keyword.bpshort}} workspace and updated the configuration parameters, you need to generate a plan to validate all of the configuration properties.
+After you create your {{site.data.keyword.bpshort}} workspace and updated the configuration parameters, you need to generate a plan to validate all the configuration properties.

-1. Click **Generate plan**.
+1. Click Generate plan.
-   When you click **Generate plan**, a new log is generated that can be viewed in the Jobs tab by clicking **Jobs**.
+   When you click **Generate plan**, a new log is generated that can be viewed in the Jobs tab by clicking Jobs.
 2. Review the log file for any errors, fix the properties, and regenerate the plan by clicking **Generate plan** again.

 ## Apply a plan